-After I told my younger sister, Melissa, about my attention deficit hyperactivity disorder (ADD ADHD) diagnosis, we reminisced about our childhood.
+After I told my younger sister, Melissa, about my attention deficit hyperactivity disorder (ADHD) diagnosis, we reminisced about our childhood.
 “If there were family arguments, we would think it was something little, but, for you, it was huge,” said Melissa.
 “Something that I considered a minor spat, you felt was monumental and earth-shattering.”
-It wasn’t until I was 48 that I recognized what caused me to be a drama queen: I was born with ADD and hypersensitivity.
+It wasn’t until I was 48 that I recognized what caused me to be a drama queen: I was born with ADHD and hypersensitivity.

-Being a highly sensitive person (HSP) is not a disorder.
+Hypersensitivity — also known as being a "highly sensitive person" (HSP) — is not a disorder.
 In fact, it brings many benefits, such as being able to “read” the mood of a room quickly and factoring in subtle cues when making a decision.
 “It’s good in some situations and not in others,” says psychologist and psychotherapist Elaine N. Aron, Ph.D., author of The Highly Sensitive Person.
 She believes knowing that you have hypersensitivity is important.
-As with ADD/ADHD, being aware of it makes you realize that you’re not alone.
+As with ADHD, being aware of it makes you realize that you’re not alone.

 Symptoms of Hypersensitivity

 - High level of sensitivity to physical (via sound, sigh, touch, or smell) and or emotional stimuli